-The best position according to the experts…
+The best pregnancy sleeping position according to the experts…

-Why sleeping on your back isn’t advised
+Why shouldn’t you sleep on your back when pregnant?

 Above all, it’s important not to let disturbed sleep worry you.
 It won’t harm your baby.

-So is it safe to sleep on your right side?
+Is it safe to sleep on your right side?

 The NHS says the study showed more research was needed and did not conclusively prove that sleeping position affects the risk of stillbirth.
 The risk of stillbirth is very low, regardless of sleep position.